storiesjs/stories/packages/core/src/components/zoom/readme.md

-# str-zoom
+# Zoom

-The str-zoom is a container managing visual zoom of content.
+The Zoom (str-zoom) is a container managing visual zoom of content.

 <!-- Auto Generated Below -->